Categories

 What’s the worst that can happen?

-Well, if you insist on sending bulk emails from your Outlook account (which is considered a bad practice), you will end up getting blacklisted by ESPs.
+Well, if you insist on sending bulk emails from Outlook (which is considered a bad practice), your email and domain can end up getting blacklisted by ESPs.

 This can affect your ability to communicate with your recipients unless you get another email or a new domain.
 But it’s a costly method.